-A children's passive program is any planned event for which the primary audience is children (defined as age 11 and under) and for which the child can participate on their own (instead of at a designated time with a group).
+A young adult self-directed program is any planned event for which the primary audience is young adults (defined as age 12-18) and for which the young adult can participate on their own (instead of at a designated time with a group).
 Registration is not required.
 A staff member may monitor the activity, but may or may not directly interact with the participants.
+Examples of these types of events include drop-in craft sessions, take and make kits, library scavenger hunts (when not done as part of a group), etc. Include virtual asynchronous self-directed activities.
+Note: The Young Adult Services Association (YALSA) defines young adults as age 12 through 18.